This post may contain affiliate links. Please read my disclosure for more info.

 Recommend Something You Love

 Now, I know direct sales has a bad rep with some people.
-There ARE some sketchy things going on revolving this industry, but I don’t think it’s ALL bad.
+There ARE some sketchy things that go on in this industry, but I don’t think it’s all bad.

-For example, I tried some leggings my sister gave me, ended up loving them, knew other moms would probably love them too, and became an affiliate (Read my full review here).
+For example, I tried some leggings my sister gave me, ended up loving them, knew other moms would probably love them too, and became an affiliate.

 Freelancing is perfect for stay-at-home moms because you work for yourself and set your own hours.